Kiwari-Labs/besu-blueprint/README.md

 > [!TIP]
 >`mainnet` is network for production use.
 > `testnet` is network for develop and staging use.
+> Table below is suggestion for deploying private network for Loyalty Program use case.

 | Parameter    | Mainnet                                        | Testnet                                        |
 | ------------ | ---------------------------------------------- | ---------------------------------------------- |